Artist's Message - 7/30/21

 Not yet diagnosed with Bipolar disorder, as a young photographer, I taught myself how to shoot.
 What I couldn’t yet grasp was that great photography was about light frozen in time.
 The challenge I struggled with for decades, was learning to appreciate the light in my own life.
 With treatment, I came to understand that the act of seeing and capturing light literally pushes away the darkness I battle most days.
 Viewing the world through a camera helps me find peace.
 Every image is a reminder that the beauty of this world can be mine to enjoy too.
-I now realize that my “specialty” isn’t wildlife, landscape or street photography.
+I now realize that my “specialty” isn’t wildlife, landscape or portrait photography.
 It is helping others find refuge from their own darkness, if only for a second, by appreciating the light in my pictures.
 That’s why I frame my work so tightly.
 I want to be sure viewers see exactly what I did when I pressed the shutter.